mrshahidlatif/ThreeJS-Playground/README.md

 4. Run the app on the server by typing this command: `npx parcel ./src/index.html`
 5. Go to "http://localhost:1234" to see the app in your browser;

-• The ./assets folder is where you put the images and 3D models.
+• The `assets` folder is where you put the images and 3D models.

-• The the ./src/ is where you put your Javascript and CSS code